Functions in Python with Examples

 - Calling function

-Defining a function
+Defining a function in Python

 In the function-related terminologies above, it was clearly explained what is what and how are they used.
 All the points together define the function.
 To summarize the definition contains – def keyword, name for the function, parentheses, parameters(optional), colon (:), body, return(optional).